rummik/patpat/readme.md

-A wrapper around dpkg, apt-*, and aptitude
+A wrapper around dpkg, apt-file, and aptitude